Growing orchids is easier than you think! In this detailed orchid plant care guide, I will show you everything you need to be successful.

 Information About Orchids

-In order to successfully grow orchids, it’s important to understand how they live in nature.
+To successfully grow orchids, it’s important to understand how they live in nature.
 Most orchids are epiphytic plants.
 That means that in their natural habitat they don’t grow in the dirt.

 Instead, they attach themselves to logs, rocks, trees, or even other plants.
 Don’t worry, they don’t feed on those plants, they just use them as a natural growing support.